-We have taken, and will continue to take, steps to encourage our key employees to remain in our employ, including incentive programs such as the Corporation's employee bonus pool and the Corporation's stock option plan.
+We have taken, and will continue to take, steps to encourage our key employees to remain in our employ, including incentive programs such as the Corporation's employee bonus pool, the Corporation's stock option plan, employee profit sharing plan and equity incentive plan (the "Plans").
 We have also entered into employment agreements with certain key employees.
 While we have historically experienced limited turnover in professional employees, there can be no assurance that losses of key employees will not occur in the future.
 There can be no assurance that the steps we have taken to retain these individuals will be sufficient in light of the increasing competition for experienced professionals in the industry or that we will be able to recruit a sufficient number of new employees with the desired qualifications in a timely manner, if required.
-The Corporation's employee bonus pool and the Corporation's stock option plan may not be attractive to our key employees if we are not able to generate meaningful Performance Fees or the value of our Common Shares declines or fails to appreciate sufficiently to be a competitive source of a portion of professional compensation.
+The Corporation's employee bonus pool and the Corporation's Plans may not be attractive to our key employees if we are not able to generate meaningful Performance Fees or Carried Interest or the value of our Common Shares declines or fails to appreciate sufficiently to be a competitive source of a portion of professional compensation.
 Furthermore, there can be no assurances that our key employees will not leave to pursue other opportunities, including those with our competitors.
-Not all of our investment professionals have employment agreements or are subject to non-competition or non-solicitation restrictions.
+Not all of our investment professionals have employment agreements or are subject to non-competition or nonsolicitation restrictions.
 The failure to retain key employees and to recruit new employees could lead to a loss of clients and a decline in our revenues.